DPHAD/Mister-Screamer-Filament-Alarm/README.md

 # Inside and Parts
 Inside the device is a CR2032 coin cell, a 3V buzzer, a (normally open) reed switch, and a small disc magnet.
 The wiring is simple: when the magnet triggers the reed switch, the circuit is closed and the buzzer is powered.

+The battery area has a small amout of space for small wire or strips of metal to be used as battery contacts.
+I used a small spring-loaded battery contact for the negative side, and a strip of solder braid for the positive side.

 The enclosure is held shut with a nylon M3 bolt and nut, and the pressure holds the battery contacts firmly to the coin cell.
 The device hangs by a ball link chain (like those found on keychains.)

+Electrically the negative side of the coin cell goes to the negative lead of the buzzer.
+The positive lead of the buzzer goes through the reed switch, to the positive side of the coin cell.
+When the magnet closes the reed switch, the circuit is completed.

+# List of Parts
+These are the parts I used, if you use different parts be ready to modify the 3D model to fit.

+CR2032 3V Coin Cell
+Ball chain (from a keychain)
+Reed Switch, NO - Digi-key part #HE667-ND
+Disc Magnet : I used 6mm dia x 1.5mm thick, but as low as 1mm thick and as wide as 8mm should work as well.
+Negative battery contact - Digi-key part #36-112CT-ND : soldered to a thin wide and glued to the flat bottom of the battery cavity.
+Positive battery contact - I used a piece of solder braid, a piece of bare wire should work as well.
+Buzzer, 2-5V - Digi-key part #458-1063-ND : in a pinch even 4-6V buzzers seem to work OK with a 3V coin battery.